Updated on July 8th, 2025 by Felix Martinez

 The Dividend Kings are an illustrious group of companies.
 These companies stand apart from the vast majority of the market as they have raised dividends for at least 50 consecutive years.

-We believe that investors should view the Dividend Kings as the most high-quality dividend growth stocks to buy for the long term.
+We believe that investors should view the Dividend Kings as the highest-quality dividend growth stocks to buy for the long term.

 With this in mind, we created a full list of all the Dividend Kings.